M-o-a-T/asyncdbus/docs/high-level-service/index.rst

 A class method decorated with ``@method()`` or ``@dbus_property()`` may throw a :class:`DBusError <asyncdbus.DBusError>` to return a detailed error to the client if something goes wrong.

-After the service interface is defined, call :func:`MessageBus.export() <asyncdbus.message_bus.BaseMessageBus.export>` on a connected message bus and the service will be made available on the given object path.
+After the service interface is defined, call :func:`MessageBus.export() <asyncdbus.message_bus.MessageBus.export>` on a connected message bus and the service will be made available on the given object path.

 If any file descriptors are sent or received (DBus type `UnixFD` or ``h``), the variable refers to the file descriptor itself.
 You are responsible for closing any file descriptors sent or received by the bus.
 You must set the ``negotiate_unix_fd`` flag to ``True`` in the ``MessageBus`` constructor to use unix file descriptors.